 Q: I would like to submit a digital Breaking News entry.
 The story developed over several days.
 How much coverage can I submit?

 A: You may submit coverage from when the first story was published.
 Include that first story in your entry.
 If that is too limiting, consider entering Continuing Coverage.

 Q: I work on a program that is broadcast in all three territories.
-Should that be entered as Regional or Network?
+Should that be entered as Regional or National?

 Q: Our item was broadcast (in slightly different versions) both regionally and on the network?
 Can we enter both?

 A: Not usually.
 You really can only get one kick at the can.
-It depends on the original intent when produced – for regional or network broadcast.
-If the answer in this case was “both” (which is unusual but not impossible) then you could choose one or the other, regional OR network.
+It depends on the original intent when produced – for regional or national broadcast.
+If the answer in this case was “both” (which is unusual but not impossible) then you could choose one or the other, regional OR national.
 The only time that two might be permissible is if the final products were radically different (radically does not mean a shortened version.)
-Please contact RTDNA before you enter a similar item for both regional and network awards.
+Please contact RTDNA before you enter a similar item for both regional and national awards.